Thanks for visting my QRZ page. My name is Rick.

 My present station includes a Ten-Tec Omni VII transceiver, MFJ Differential T tuner and a WinKeyer USB keying system.
-Antennas include a HyGain Explorer 14 at 30ft for 10/15/20 and dipoles for 40/80 fed with 450 ohm ladder line.
+Antennas include a HyGain Explorer 14 at 30ft for 10/15/20 and dipoles at 35 ft for 40/80 fed with 450 ohm ladder line.
+The 80M dipole works failrly well on 160M too.
 I use DX lab for logging regular QSO's and awards tracking.
 For contest operating I use N1MM.

 I have been a CW operator at the following special events: